StormStreaming/stormplayer-js/README.md

         },
         settings: {
             autoStart: true,                              // if true, video will start playing automatically, but will be muted too
             restartOnError: false,                        // if something bad happens, player will try to restart
             reconnectTime: 1.0,                           // if a connection with a server fails, player will restart in given time
             enabledProtocols: ["MSE", "HLS"],             // "MSE" for desktop, android browsers and iPad OS, "HLS" for iPhone iOS
             video: {
-                scalingMode: "fill"                       // possible values "fill", "letterbox", "crop" and "letterbox" },
+                scalingMode: "letterbox"                  // possible values "fill", "letterbox", "crop" and "letterbox" },
             debug: {
                 console: {                                // console output